I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 Admitting mistakes through texts is probably one of the silliest things people do.
 It doesn't take a genius to figure out that that text could come back and haunt you later.

 Whether it is something as cute as saying a white lie to your boyfriend or something more serious that could get you in trouble, never rant about your mistakes in a text.
 Even if you are having a conversation with your best friend and you want to confess something you did, stop texting and give them a call instead.

 12. Not Evaluating a Text Before Sending It

 The things mentioned in this post apply to teenagers, adults, girlfriends, boyfriends, colleagues, husbands, wives, and people from all walks of life.
 However, there may be some things specific to your situation in life that haven't been mentioned.

-While it is impossible to make texting foolproof, make a rule to quickly read your text before you hit send.
-Those few extra seconds may save you from embarrassment later.
+While it is impossible to make texting foolproof, make it a rule to quickly read your text before you hit "Send."
+Those few extra seconds may save you from embarrassment and social fallout later on.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.